-- be comfortable with all the skills necessary to take part in a variety of challenges and games.
-(Balance, co-ordination, timing, control, passing, shooting, dribbling, tackling etc) - be able to demonstrate other techniques such as stopping balls, throwing, catching, and kicking with confidence and consistency - begin to develop tactics for competitive situations (e.g. 5v5, 7v7) - continue to develop the ability to make correct decisions about what skill to perform (where, when and why?) - consolidate on team play, communication, positioning, movement and how to create/ deny space in invasion games - continue to develop confidence through positive feedback, practice and reinforcement and to feel the positive benefits of being healthy and active
+- be comfortable with all the skills necessary to take part in a variety of challenges and games (balance, co-ordination, timing, control, passing, shooting, dribbling, tackling etc) - be able to demonstrate other techniques such as stopping balls, throwing, catching, and kicking with confidence and consistency - begin to develop tactics for competitive situations (e.g. 5v5, 7v7) - continue to develop the ability to make correct decisions about what skill to perform (where, when and why?) - consolidate on team play, communication, positioning, movement and how to create/ deny space in invasion games - continue to develop confidence through positive feedback, practice and reinforcement and to feel the positive benefits of being healthy and active

-Each term a House and Intra-School tournament is held.
-There will be a few fixtures against other schools in a variety of sports.
+PP3 pupils will have at least one sports fixture during the Autumn and Spring Terms.
+They will have the opportunity to compete in an inter-school and external cross-country event during the Autumn or Spring Term.
 The Summer Term culminates with the Pre-Prep Swimming Gala and Sports Day.
 Each child participates in as many events as possible in line with the Harrodian ethos of maximum opportunity for all.

-Pre-Prep Playball Club is held after school once a week for those pupils wanting extra practice and coaching to help improve their fundamental and game playing skills (www.playballkids. com).
+Pre-Prep Playball Club is held after school once a week for those pupils wanting extra practice and coaching to help improve their fundamental and game playing skills (www.playballkids.com).

-Swimming Club takes place in the Autumn Term up to half term and all through the Summer Term.
-Running is held 8:00-8:30am twice a week all through the year.
+Swimming Club takes place after school in the Autumn Term up to half term and all through the Summer Term.
+Running Club is held 8:00-8:30am twice a week all through the year.